GoVanguard/pyShodan/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/6b69cfa99c674d04e7a9/maintainability)](https://codeclimate.com/github/GoVanguard/pyShodan/maintainability)

 # About pyShodan
 Python 3 script for interacting with Shodan API.
-Has three modes of operation: making an API query for a search term, for a single IP address, or for a list of IP addresses in a .txt file.
+Has three modes of operation: making an API query for a search term, a single IP address, or for a list of IP addresses in a .txt file.

 ## Installation
 ```